-Generally, in order for transactions and investments to conform to Islamic rules and norms, the following features are essential:
+Generally, for transactions and investments to conform to Islamic rules and norms, the following features are essential:

-- I. Riba (interest) is prohibited in all transactions; - II.
-Business and investment are undertaken on the basis of halal (legal, permitted) activities.
-Exploitation and other unfair trade practices are prohibited; - III.
-Maysir (gambling) is prohibited and transactions should be free from gharar (speculation or unreasonable uncertainty); - IV.
-Zakat (Alms-giving) is to be paid by the bank to benefit society; and - V. All activities should conform to the Islamic principles, with a special Shari'a board to supervise and advise the bank on the propriety of transactions.
+- I. Riba (interest) is prohibited in all transactions. - II.
+Business and investment are undertaken based on halal (legal, permitted) activities.
+Exploitation and other unfair trade practices are prohibited. - III.
+Maysir (gambling) is prohibited and transactions should be free from gharar (speculation or unreasonable uncertainty). - IV.
+Zakat (giving of alms) is to be paid by the bank to benefit society. - V. All activities should conform to Islamic principles, with a special Shari'a board to supervise and advise the bank on the propriety of transactions.